}}

 Why I Built the FastTrack CISSP Reference

-I didn’t take the usual six-month study path.
-I studied for seven days, created my own structured notes, and turned them into a clear, no-fluff study guide, what later became the FastTrack CISSP Reference.
+I didn’t take the usual months or 1/2/3-year study path.
+I studied for seven days, created my own structured notes with the topics that CISSP mostly, and turned them into a clear, no-fluff quick study guide, what later became the FastTrack CISSP Reference.

 It wasn’t designed as a “book project.”
-It was built to help me think clearly — to connect every topic with real security practice.
-After passing the CISSP, I realized that the framework truly worked, so I decided to share it freely.
+It was built to help me think clearly, to connect every topic with real security practice.
+And, after passing the CISSP, I realized that the fast track cissp reference/cheat sheet book truly worked, so I decided to share it freely.

 Note: It’s not a fancy publication.
 It’s written for clarity, for people who prefer understanding over memorizing.
 The book is a pure note.
-Another with more topics will be published soon!
+Another with more topics and details will be published soon!

 What I Learned About the Exam (and the Profession)